-When you’re not face-to-face with hospitality staff, communicate, communicate, and communicate some more.
+When you’re not face-to-face with hospitality staff, communicate and communicate some more.
 This approach is essential to ensure you stay in touch with what and how your employees are doing.
-Instant communication tools like Slack and Google Meet are a great way to communicate with remote hospitality workers effectively without bombarding their inboxes.
-They even offer video options so you can still get some quality facetime.
+Instant communication tools like Slack, Loom, and Google Meet are great ways to communicate effectively with remote hospitality workers without bombarding their inboxes.
+They even offer video options, so you can still get quality facetime.

-It may even be beneficial to schedule quick check-in calls each day or week to make sure no one is struggling.
+It may even be beneficial to schedule quick check-in calls each day or week to ensure no one is struggling.
 If someone is not adjusting well, work together on a plan to help things run more smoothly.

 How APS Can Help You Overcome HR Issues in the Hospitality Industry

 Now that we have discussed some of the challenges faced by HR in the hospitality industry, let’s talk about how to solve them with HR technology.
 The importance of HRM in the hospitality industry has never been more apparent.
 However, HR professionals can’t do it alone.
 They need the right technology stack in place to help them confront HR challenges in the hospitality industry head-on and solve them.
 APS provides an all-in-one technology platform that makes payroll and HR easier for hospitality organizations.
 Here are some ways APS can help you overcome HR issues in the hospitality industry:

 Recruiting and Onboarding

 One of the critical roles of HR in the hospitality industry is recruiting and onboarding.
 Using recruiting and onboarding software like APS Hire helps hospitality organizations recruit candidates, track applicants, and hire qualified workers in a centralized location.